29 Southwestern Decorating Ideas

 What is Southwestern Interior Design?

-Southwestern design is a popular style that incorporates elements inspired by the beautiful landscapes of the American Southwest.
+Southwestern design is a popular style that draws on the region’s beautiful landscapes.
 Warm, earthy colors, bold tribal patterns, and natural materials like wood, stone, and leather characterize this design style

 One of the most iconic elements of southwestern design is the vibrant geometric patterns found in everything from textiles to furniture.
-Another key feature of this style is rustic materials like adobe, rough-hewn wood, and terra cotta tiles.
+Another key feature of this style is the use of rustic materials such as adobe, rough-hewn wood, and terra cotta tiles.
 Southwestern design is about creating a warm and welcoming environment that reflects the Southwest’s natural beauty and rich cultural heritage.

 Here are some ideas to get you started: